Idaho Nursing License Requirements

 Completion of an education program in practical nursing is the first step to becoming a licensed practical nurse in Idaho.
 The program should be approved by the Idaho Board of Nursing.1 Programs that are not expressly approved may still qualify a candidate for licensure provided that official transcripts showing that equivalent courses have been taken at an approved school to repair deficiencies; courses must include a course in personal and vocational relationships in practical nursing.1

 2. Submit An Application for Practical Nurse Licensure.

 The Idaho Board of Nursing provides the Application for Nurse Licensure By Examination for prospective practical nurses.2 The form must be notarized and the original document must be sent to be accepted.2 In addition, the application must include a passport-style photo taken within a year of application showing only the head and shoulders of the applicant.2 Applicants should also complete and forward the census questionnaire form included in the application packet.

-An affidavit of graduation completed by the director or administrator for the nursing program from which the applicant graduated must be forwarded from the program directly to the Idaho Board of Nursing.2 The affidavit should only be completed once all program requirements are met, and must be notarized.2
+An affidavit of graduation completed by the director or administrator of the nursing program from which the applicant graduated must be forwarded from the program directly to the Idaho Board of Nursing.2 The affidavit should only be completed once all program requirements are met, and must be notarized.2

 3. Complete A Criminal Background Check.